 After an award has been made to Dartmouth College, it may become necessary to issue a Subaward that was not stated in the originally funded proposal.
 The Principal Investigator must prepare a letter to the sponsor that addresses the reasons for selecting a particular Subaward to complete the work.
 The letter must be signed by both the Principal Investigator and an authorized official in OSP before submitting to the sponsor for their approval.

 When Dartmouth College is the Grantor

 Work to be completed under the auspices of a Dartmouth College sponsored projects award is contracted out to a third party.
 Dartmouth College awards a portion of a sponsored projects award to a third party.
 Usually, this third party is brought into the project because resources or skills for completing specific tasks are not readily available at the College.
 The intended use of the third party will be articulated in the approved proposal.
-All questions concerning Subawards should be referred to the Subaward Coordinator or Sponsored Research Manager.
-Once the proposal is awarded, Department Grant Managers, Sponsored Research Managers and the Subaward Coordinator will coordinate preparing a Subaward agreement.
+All questions concerning Subawards should be referred to the Sponsored Research Manager.
+Once the proposal is awarded, Department Grant Managers and Sponsored Research Managers will coordinate preparing a Subaward agreement.
 The Subaward agreement will reflect the specifics of the proposal (budget, work plan, etc.), the appropriate sponsor's terms and conditions and the policies and procedures of Dartmouth College.
 Since Subaward agreements are written to assign a portion of the programmatic effort to another organization, they are responsible for managing the technical and administrative aspects of their agreement.